How and Why Old Traditional Search Engine Optimization (SEO) Methods Are Now Ineffective in the Modern Era

 Source: Moz’s 2024 SEO Ranking Factors

-As shown in the chart, content quality and user experience are now two of the most important ranking factors.
-This marks a fundamental shift away from the keyword-centric, backlink-driven approach of traditional SEO.
+Content quality and user experience are paramount.
+This represents a fundamental shift from the keyword-centric approach of traditional SEO.

 Year | Keyword Stuffing Impact (%) |